«« Requiem For The Front Page | Rating Items by Number of Votes: Ur Doin It Rong »»

 This would be nothing more than some way of marking items that the user has personally viewed.
 Highlight them, center them on the map, and zoom in.
 But don’t zoom in too much.
 The whole purpose of the map is to show each of us how small, how narrow and unchallenging our information consumption patterns actually are.
 We will each discover that we live in a particular city-cluster of information sources, on a particular continent of language, ideology, or culture.
 A map literally lets you see this at a glance — and you can click on far-away nodes for instant travel to distant worldviews.

-Giving people only what they like turns journalism into narcissism.
-Forcing people to see things that they are not interested in is a losing strategy, and fraught with normative concerns.
+Giving people only what they like risks turning journalism into entertainment or narcissism.
+Forcing people to see things that they are not interested in is a losing strategy, and we there isn’t any obvious way to decide what we should see.
 Showing people a map of the broader world they live in is universally acceptable, and can only encourage curiosity.

 Oh so true.
 Don’t most of us buy the very same paper on the weekend and follow that little or wider niche of blogs and news sources?
 I’m not sure that it’s a function of narcissism though – I think people mostly respect and trust sources that are aligned with their political/moral values and would think that the ‘other’ media tweak the information.
 It’s true that in the end this boils down to ‘me, me, you are like me, you must be right’, but I doubt that this is a conscious decision.
 Facts are facts, but they are often bound to be colored by the messenger’s views and if that messenger is from a political or a moral camp you’re fighting, I doubt you’re going to seek out exposure to his or her delivery for a purpose different than seeking to sharpen your own end of the argument.
 Or am I pessimistic?